mayank8233/github_series-2/Mayank/Intro.md

 ### I worked on many projects in my graduation till now including Bug Management system also some of them with SQL Database and JDBC.!

-#### I generally try to learn new things and educational courses in various platforms whichever suites me.!!###Worked with different ### startups and organisation as an intern !!
+#### I generally try to learn new things and educational courses in various platforms whichever suites me.!!Worked with different startups and organisation as an intern !!
 ### Hope to achieve something big and create new inventions in my field to make my country proud.! **